Since April 5, 1976, Historic Vienna, Inc. (HVI) has served as a nonprofit corporation dedicated to:

 - Conducts educational presentations, history talks, and tours for students and civic groups

-- Maintains and operates the Freeman Store offering artisan crafts, Virginia & Vienna souvenirs, pottery, decorative gifts, local history books, and old-fashioned toys and candy
+- Maintains and operates the Freeman Store offering artisan crafts, Virginia & Vienna souvenirs, pottery, gifts for all occasions, home decorative items, cards, postcards, books on local history, classic children’s toys and candy

 - Operates the Used Book Cellar selling quality used books at affordable prices which also serves as a major fundraiser for Historic Vienna, Inc.

-- Preserves Vienna’s stories through the telling of oral and written histories of the past and present
+- Preserves Vienna’s stories (oral histories) through the telling of oral and written histories of the past and present

 - Coordinates annual events, such as Walk On The Hill, antique appraisals and Santa Claus at Christmas time